infinitepower18/WSA-Sideloader/README.md

 It is recommended you download from Microsoft Store to ensure you get the latest features and bug fixes.
 Please note that the MS Store version is not available on Windows 10.

-### Does Windows Subsystem for Android and WSA Sideloader work on Apple Silicon Macs?
+### Does Windows Subsystem for Android and WSA Sideloader work on my Windows VM running on my Apple Silicon Mac?
 No.

 ### I would like to see [feature name] in your program.
 When can you implement it?